mayuresh-savargaonkar/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D. candidate at the University of Michigan-Dearborn.

-Industrial engineer with a demonstrated history of working in think-tanks, academia and industry on autonomous vehicles, warranty analytics, and Lithium-ion batteries.
-My expertise lies in building solutions using machine learning, artificial intelligence, bayesian methods, and simulation tools along with engineering principles for the world of automated and connected mobilty.
+An industrial engineer with a demonstrated history of working in think tanks, academia, and industry on Autonomous Vehicles (AVs), warranty analytics, and Lithium-ion batteries.
+My expertise lies in building solutions using machine learning, artificial intelligence, Bayesian methods, simulation tools, and engineering and physics principles for the world of automated and connected mobility.

 ---